 Waco, TX 76798

-Jeff is an experienced applied sociologist, having worked on research projects for churches, universities, non-profits, and other organizations.
-Currently, his primary research interests include qualitative methodology, demography, collective action, and social trends.
-His work has recently intersected into criminology, religion, and family as well.
+Jeffrey is an experienced applied sociologist, having worked on research projects for hospitals, universities, non-profits, and other organizations.
+He has also begun to establish a solid reputation for peer-reviewed publication, with several manuscripts published or presently under review.
+His primary research interests include population health, civic community, and quantitative methods.
+His work has also intersected into religion, social psychology, and aging.

 Jeff Tamburello, Kyle Irwin and Martha Gault Sherman.
 2014.
 Religious